History of Irene Stickland in Timeline

 Irene Stickland

-Irene Stickland is a Canadian hospital administrator and Salvation Army officer, renowned for her leadership at Scarborough Grace Hospital (later Scarborough Health Network) in Ontario.
-Serving as President and CEO from 1989-1999, and later as Deputy CEO and Executive Vice-President until her 2003 retirement, Stickland was crucial in the hospital's development.
-A Salvation Army Lieutenant-Colonel, she guided the hospital through the SARS outbreak in 2003.
+Irene Stickland is a Canadian hospital administrator and Salvation Army officer, recognized for her leadership at the Scarborough Grace Hospital (later Scarborough Health Network).
+From 1989 to 1999, she served as President and CEO, then as Deputy CEO and Executive Vice-President until her 2003 retirement.
+As a Salvation Army Lieutenant-Colonel, Stickland played a key role in the hospital's development and led it through the 2003 SARS outbreak in Toronto.
 Her contributions are commemorated by the "Irene Stickland Education Centre" at Scarborough’s Birchmount Hospital.

-In 1960, Irene Stickland graduated from the Salvation Army Grace Hospital School of Nursing in Windsor, Ontario.
+In 1960, Irene Stickland graduated from the Salvation Army Grace Hospital School of Nursing in Windsor, Ontario, marking the beginning of her healthcare career.

-1989: President and CEO of Scarborough Grace Hospital
+1989: Appointment as CEO of Scarborough Grace Hospital

-In 1989, Irene Stickland became President and Chief Executive Officer (CEO) of Scarborough Grace Hospital in Scarborough, Ontario.
+In 1989, Irene Stickland became the President and Chief Executive Officer (CEO) of Scarborough Grace Hospital, marking a significant milestone in her career.

 1999: Deputy CEO and Executive Vice-President of The Scarborough Hospital

-In 2003, Irene Stickland guided Scarborough Grace Hospital through the SARS outbreak in Toronto and retired as Deputy CEO and Executive Vice-President of The Scarborough Hospital.
+In 2003, Irene Stickland retired as Deputy CEO and Executive Vice-President of The Scarborough Hospital.
+In the same year, she guided the Scarborough Grace Hospital through the SARS outbreak.

 2003: Retirement from The Scarborough Hospital

-Since her retirement in 2003, Irene Stickland has continued community service through the Salvation Army.
+Since her retirement from The Scarborough Hospital in 2003, Irene Stickland has continued community service through the Salvation Army.

-In 2024, Irene Stickland volunteered with a Salvation Army food bank garden project in Scarborough.
+In 2024, Irene Stickland volunteered with a Salvation Army food bank garden project in Scarborough, continuing her community service efforts.